Connected Sums of Graded Artinian Gorenstein Algebras and Lefschetz Properties: Fibered Products and Connected sums.

 \subsection{Fibered Products.}

 The fibered product is a particular instance of a general categorical construction termed pullback.
-The categories of rings, $\F$ algebras, Artinian algebra and AG algebras are all closed under pullback and in each of these categories the pullback is called the fiber product.
-The existence of fibered products in the category of $\F$ algebras is closely related to a dual concept to pushout in the dual category of (finite) affine schemes \cite[p.~87]{Ha}.
-We now give the formal definition.
+The categories of (graded) rings, (graded) $\F$-algebras, and (graded) Artinian algebras are all closed under pullback (but not (graded) AG algebras, as we shall see in Lemma \ref{lem:Level}) and in each of these categories the pullback is called the fibered product.
+The existence of fibered products in the category of $\F$-algebras is closely related to a dual concept to pushout in the dual category of (finite) affine schemes \cite[p.~87]{Ha}.
+In this paper we will work exclusively in the category of graded $\F$-algebras.
+Here is the formal definition.